wutong4012/slm_rl/README.md

 ## Eliciting Reflection in LLMs with RL

 Following the setup of [Logic-RL](https://github.com/Unakar/Logic-RL), we run reinforcement learning on the knights and knaves dataset (5-person configuration) for 380 steps.
+We can optionally train 40 steps on 7-person configuration to reach SOTA performance.

 **Key Differences:**
 - **Logic-RL**: Uses curriculum learning across 2-7 person configurations with REINFORCE++
-- **Our Approach**: Trains exclusively on 5-person configuration with GRPO optimization
+- **Our Approach**: Trains exclusively on 5-person configuration (1/6 of data) with GRPO optimization

 ---
 ### Result